Scattering map

 ```

-Note that it's to run for a limited number of phonons because otherwise the scattering will become huge and difficult to open.
+Note that it is better to run with a limited number of phonons, because otherwise the scattering map will become large and difficult to open.
 Below it the example of obtained scattering map.

 We can observe side walls mostly experience diffuse scattering, while top and bottom walls show mainly specular scattering because of the roughness we set above.